Resource semantic conventions

 These are the attributes which MAY be configurable via a dedicated environment variable as specified in OpenTelemetry Environment Variable Specification:

-Semantic Attributes with SDK-provided Default Value
+Semantic attributes with SDK-provided default value

 These are the attributes which MUST be provided by the SDK as specified in the Resource SDK specification: